Dark Eye Circles Conveniently located to serve Dallas, Fort Worth and Collin & Denton County

 We all have fatty tissue around the eye that cushions the eye ball.
 In many of us, that tissue tends to bulge as we age and can create a tired appearance due to the bulge itself and also the shadow under the eye.
 Treatment of this fatty pad surgically can greatly help to improve the appearance of the lower eyelid area.
 Most commonly, this fatty tissue can be reduced or re-positioned in such a way that it is much more youthful and cosmetically-pleasing in appearance.

 In some cases, the “valley” of the dark circle can be filled in with an injectable filler.
 These injections are commonly known as tear trough filler injections.
-This can be performed with various products such as Restylane, Volbella, or Belotero.
+This can be performed with various products such as Restylane, or Volbella.
 This is an advanced injection technique, and should not be performed by novice injectors.
 We always recommend using expert physician injectors like Dr. Richardson and Dr. Cain.

 Wrinkling of the lower eyelid skin can also be quite problematic.
 While this can be improved surgically as well, other options such as topical creams, laser resurfacing, and occasionally even Botox injections can be helpful to improve wrinkles under the eyes.
 Laser and Botox treatments in this area are technically advanced techniques that should be left to experts in facial aesthetics.